ghaiklor/terminal-canvas/API.md

 <dl>
 <dt><a href="#write">write(data)</a> ⇒ <code>Canvas</code></dt>
-<dd><p>Write to the stream.
+<dd><p>Write to the buffer.
-It doesn&#39;t applies immediately but stores in virtual terminal that represented as array of <a href="Cell">Cell</a> instances.
+It doesn&#39;t applies immediately, but stores in virtual terminal that represented as array of <a href="Cell">Cell</a> instances.
-For applying changes you need to <a href="#flush">flush</a> changes.</p>
+For applying changes, you need to call <a href="#flush">flush</a> method.</p>
 </dd>
 <dt><a href="#flush">flush()</a> ⇒ <code>Canvas</code></dt>
-<dd><p>Takes only modified cells from virtual terminal and flush changes to the real terminal.
+<dd><p>Flush changes to the real terminal, taking only modified cells.
-There is no requirements to build diff or something, we have the markers for each cell that has been modified.</p>
+Firstly, we get modified cells that have been affected by <a href="#write">write</a> method.
+Secondly, we compare these modified cells with the last frame.
+If cell has changes that doesn&#39;t equal to the cell from the last frame - write to the stream.</p>
 </dd>
 <dt><a href="#getPointerFromXY">getPointerFromXY([x], [y])</a> ⇒ <code>Number</code></dt>
 <dd><p>Get index of the virtual terminal representation from (x, y) coordinates.</p>